Monty's Arboretum offers 'beautiful' Arbor Day

 Tracy proudly showed off caterpillars munching on leaves.
 She patiently taught questioners how to create a butterfly garden in a terra cotta pot.
 She smiled as she watched with other gardeners the “nursery’” at Blalock Park where viewers could see caterpillars and eggs and gulf fritillary butterflies returning to their original place of birth.

 Tracy is an active member of the Garden Club participating in all their activities including home tours.
 She is a Downtowner.
-She is a regular at MainStreet events.
-Tracy is the lady who saved the wire flamingo sculpture that used to be shown at Venice City Hall at Christmas.
+She is a regular at Venice MainStreet events.
+Tracy is the lady who saved the wire flamingo sculpture that previously was shown at Venice City Hall at Christmas.

 Tracy is generous, friendly and kind.
 She always looks ahead to see how she can lend a helping hand.
 She is one of the women who make Venice a great place to live.